 Portugal with Camille Becerra

 A golden glow shines over the Douro Valley.
-Mother Nature and centuries of agricultural traditions merge amidst ancient olive groves and terraced vineyards spouting juicy grapes.
-You’re kneeling onto the farm’s sacred soil, digging your hands into the dark, rich dirt as you learn to harvest herbs and produce alongside one of New York’s most beloved chefs.
-Afterwards you return to the breathtaking 17th-century manor, and help build a fresh, organic, family-style, richly Portuguese feast together – mingling as you mince, chop and dice.
+Mother Nature and centuries of agricultural traditions merge amidst ancient olive groves and terraced vineyards.
+You travelled here with a group of likeminded, intrepid women who share your passion for food and culture.
+You’re kneeling onto the sacred farmland, digging your hands into the rich dirt as you learn to harvest herbs and produce alongside one of New York’s most beloved chefs.
+Afterwards you return to the breathtaking 17th-century manor, and help build a fresh, organic, family-style, richly Portuguese feast together.
 The sweeping views from the patio beckon you back outside to breathe in the beauty of this enchanted valley, where you offer a saúde (cheers) to your new friends with a glass of local Douro Tinto, and celebrate the moment with an unforgettable feast.

 Your travel companion to Portugal is Camille Becerra, a New York chef celebrated for cooking with healthful, seasonal ingredients that nourish the body and soul.
 Known for her love of cultural exploration and food sourcing through responsible farming, Camille is making her first trip to Portugal and will use her engaging sense of curiosity to delve into how Portugal’s culture, food and wine intertwine.
-You’ll join her to recreate a traditional, 18th-century custard tart in a hands-on workshop; go behind the scenes of Mealhada’s famous roasted suckling pigs; hit the tascas (taverns) in Old Town Porto; and even blend, bottle and cork you own wine.
+You’ll join her to recreate a traditional, 18th-century custard tart in a hands-on workshop; go behind the scenes of Mealhada’s famous roasted suckling pigs; hit the tascas (taverns) in Old Town Porto; blend, bottle and cork you own wine; and get familiar the story of Camille as a woman in her industry.

 Traditional Portuguese suckling pig and custard tarts, famous Port and Vinho Verde wines.

-The art and culture of Portugal: Azulejo tiles, colorful markets, local artisans and craftspeople.
+The art and culture of Portugal in the company of great women: Azulejo tiles, colorful markets, local artisans and craftspeople.

 The Douro River aboard Rabelo boats and ride tuk tuks through the cobbled alleyways of Porto.